akodate/Streets-of-HK/README.md

 QUESTIONS:
 - What localization projects can I work on?
 - How to ensure robust error handling in production?
-- How exactly does params work?
-Where does it come from?
-How does it persist after the confirmation e-mail?
 - How to make a generated application properly?